moscajs/mosca/README.md

 });
 ```

-### How Mosca works.
+### How Mosca works

 Mosca is based on [Ascoltatori](https://github.com/mcollina/ascoltatori), a simple
 publish/subscribe library supporting different brokers/protocols such as Redis,
 MongoDB, RabbitMQ, Mosquitto, and ZeroMQ.
 This means that you can use any of the
 listed solutions to let your MQTT client communicate with any service.
+Note that
+Mosca and Ascoltatore must share the same underlying broker.

 #### MQTT Client Publish Flow